 If you don’t have an eye condition but are a carer or have a family member or friend with an eye condition and would like to contribute to research in eye health, there are ways of getting involved.

-- Find a local organisation or support group that works with visually impaired people, such as: the Royal National Institute for the Blind, Fight for Sight, the Macular Society, International Glaucoma Association, Retina UK and the Eye Care Trust.
+- Find a local organisation or support group that works with visually impaired people, such as: the Royal National Institute for the Blind, Fight for Sight, the Macular Society, Glaucoma UK, Retina UK and the Eye Care Trust.

 - Check with your local hospital.
 Every NHS hospital has a research department which is part of the medical and governance directorate and will have a nominated contact person you can talk to.